Regents pick UCLA law school dean to lead UW-Madison

 Mnookin beat out four other finalists for the job, including UW-Madison Provost John Scholz; University of Pittsburgh provost and philosophy professor Ann Cudd; Marie Lynn Miranda, a Notre Dame statistics professor; and Daniel Reed, a University of Utah computer professor and former provost.

-Mnookin said in news release put out by UW-Madison that she feels lawyers are uniquely positioned to be leaders.
+In the university’s announcement of the hire, Mnookin said she feels lawyers are uniquely positioned to be leaders.

 “Lawyers have to listen carefully,” she said.
 “They have to think strategically.
 They are, fundamentally, trained as problem solvers and sometimes have to persuade people that don’t necessarily see the world the way they do.
 They also have to be willing to engage across difference and think seriously about alternative points of view.
 I do think those are qualities that I will bring to this role as chancellor.”